91nunocosta/todolist/README.md

 - [ ] The user should be able to reorder the tasks in the TODO list

-- [ ] A task in the TODO list should be able to handle being moved more than - [ ]times
+- [ ] A task in the TODO list should be able to handle being moved more than 50 times

 - [ ] A task in the TODO list should be able to handle being moved to more than one task away from its current position